Welcome to IBM Ring #129!

-Our next meeting will be May 1st, 2014!!!
-This month we have scheduled a wonderful lecture from one of our best talents – Jason Dean!
+Our next meeting will be September 4th, 2014!!!
+This month’s theme will be QUARTERLY CONTEST NIGHT.
 Be sure not to miss this month’s meeting!
-See everyone in May!
+See everyone in September!

 RENEW YOUR DUES NOW – EASY TO DO USING PAYPAL – CLICK HERE !!!

 DON’T MISS OUT ON ALL THE BENEFITS OF BEING A MEMBER!